Family Law

 What are Consent Orders?

 Agreement about parenting arrangements and/or property settlement can be formalised by consent orders.
 Proposed consent orders setting out the agreement reached are electronically filed in the Federal Circuit and Family Court of Australia.
-No court hearing is required.
+There is no court hearing.
 Once approved by the court, they become legally binding Court Orders.

 Steps: